oldboyxx/jira_clone/README.md

 - Written in modern React, only functional components with hooks
 - A variety of custom light-weight UI components such as datepicker, modal, various form elements etc
 - Simple local React state management, without redux, mobx, or similar
-- Custom webpack/babel setup, without create-react-app or similar
+- Custom webpack setup, without create-react-app or similar
+- Written in Babel powered JavaScript

 ### API